paleolimbot/rcanvec/tutorial/rcanvec_tutorial.md

 rivers <- canvec.load(nts(bbox=altalake), layerid="river")
 forest <- canvec.load(nts(bbox=altalake), layerid="forest")
 ```
 Using the graphic parameters such as `col` and `border`, we can plot our data manually.
 Note you'll have to use `xlim` and `ylim` arguments to zoom in.
 Also, for all calls to `plot()` after the first one, you'll have to pass `add=TRUE` or it will create a new plot.
+Because we're dealing with 2 mapsheets, canvec.load() returns a list of layers, and if you don't understand that you should pobably stick to using canvec.qplot().
 ```
 library(sp) #needed to load sp::plot